-ASE will survey the top of casing elevation of each well casing relative to a project datum.
-The project elevation will be based on elevations interpreted from the USGS topographic map.
+ASE will survey the top of casing elevation of each well relative to a site datum.
 These elevations will be used with the depth to groundwater measurements to determine the groundwater flow direction and gradient beneath the site.

 TASK 10 - PREPARE A SUBSURFACE ASSESSMENT REPORT